Fstxback19/Fstxback19/README.md

 ###

 <p align="left">I'm a beginner back-end developer.
 My journey into IT began with the book "Object-Oriented Programming in C++" by Robert Lafore, where I mastered the basics of programming in C++.
 After a couple of months of practice, I decided to move forward, and my choice fell on the Python programming language!
 Since December 2023, I've been studying back-end development in Python.
-Currently, I'm actively learning Django, Bash, and computer networks.</p>
+Currently, I'm actively learning FastApi, Bash, and computer networks.</p>

 ###